ray-project/ray/doc/source/ray-contribute/getting-involved.rst

 Lint and Formatting
 ~~~~~~~~~~~~~~~~~~~

 We also have tests for code formatting and linting that need to pass before merge.
+You can run ``setup_hooks.sh`` to create a git hook that will run the linters before you push your changes.

 * For Python formatting, install the `required dependencies <https://github.com/ray-project/ray/blob/master/python/requirements/lint-requirements.txt>`_ first with: